 - The Digital Media course integrates creative design with computing and technology based skills and provides practical experience in the application of professional level software directly relevant to the creative media job markets.
 This approach aims to match industry's need for creative media students with a high level of technical skills, where past graduates have produced 2D, 3D and video portfolios to gain employment with BBC, Pinewood Studios and Framestore.

-All five courses have an integrated foundation year and the option to undertake a placement year.
+All four courses have an integrated foundation year and the option to undertake a placement year.